 5. Charles Foster Kane (Citizen Kane)

-Orson Welles' cinematic behemoth Citizen Kane has loomed like a specter over Hollywood, much as its main protagonist looms over everything and everyone in the film itself.
+Orson Welles's cinematic behemoth Citizen Kane has loomed like a specter over Hollywood, much as its main protagonist looms over everything and everyone in the film itself.

 Citizen Kane is arguably the finest movie ever made—but more than that, it was unique in how it explored themes of toxic masculinity before the topic had even found its way into Hollywood films.

-Orson Welles' Charles Foster Kane is a man of near-unlimited wealth, who possesses the ability to charm everyone around him and can pretty much operate without any oversight for the most part.
+Orson Welles's Charles Foster Kane is a man of near-unlimited wealth, who possesses the ability to charm everyone around him and can pretty much operate without any oversight for the most part.

 Through the character of Kane, Welles brought across a man who owned the entire world but suffered for it.
 He exerted power over everything around him and believed himself infallible, even pushing women to do things they didn't want to do for his own amusement.

 Charles Foster Kane has the ideals of the era on his shoulders.
 He wants to be a man, but his attempts result in poisonous relationships with everyone who could ever love him.

 In There Will Be Blood, the power of wealth and the pursuit of even further riches are what push Daniel Day-Lewis's Daniel Plainview to his limits as he seeks out his fortune.

 The character of Daniel Plainview has no time for the benefits of outside life.
 He's more like a machine, one that seeks to make money from oil and suck the land dry—land that he came in and invaded.

 But it's only through his relationship with his adopted son, HW, that we see the real creature of Daniel Plainview.
 He views HW as a business tool: a boy that exists to make him appear to be a family man to those whom he needs to convince to drill oil.